 But since the cytokines don’t know they’re sounding a false alarm, and your cells are obedient little warriors who listen to the siren, your immune cells stick around and fight instead of retreating.
 This means that they eventually start attacking good cells, like your tissues and organs!
 That’s where chronic inflammation can cause some serious problems.

 Now that we’ve cleared up the issue of acute vs chronic inflammation, let’s look a bit more deeply at chronic inflammation.
 First up, what causes chronic inflammation?

 Chronic inflammation can be caused by a whole bunch of different things, so the root issue can sometimes be difficult to pinpoint.
 But in general, it results from some outside element — a food, an irritant in the air, chemicals inhaled from a cigarette — disturbing the delicate balance inside your body and setting off the alarm bells.

 Some common causes of chronic inflammation are:

 And it’s also important to note that sometimes none of these factors will be present, and someone can still experience chronic inflammation.
-One of the frustrating truths about chronic inflammation is that the underlying cause oftentimes isn’t clear, or it could be a combination of things.
+One of the frustrating truths about chronic inflammation is that there’s no clear answer to the question of “what causes chronic inflammation.”
+Oftentimes the root cause could be dynamic, or it might be a combination of factors.